 If you buy a property as an investor, which means that you rent it out, the LTV will be reduced to 40%.

-The repayment period is maximum 30 years and amortizations are normally made on a monthly basis.
+The repayment period is a maximum of 30 years and amortizations are normally made on a monthly basis.
 Be sure to discuss with a local branch directly as regulations change over time and to get all relevant details.

-Don’t take for granted that all of the above mentioned banks offer mortgages for nonresidents, especially if your income comes from abroad.
+Don’t take for granted that all of the above-mentioned banks offer mortgages for nonresidents, especially if your income comes from abroad.
 Many banks prefer that your source of income is Hong Kong.